lizmat/raku-all-modules/Skarsnik/perl6-gumbo/README.md

 License
 =======

-The modules provided by Gumbo are under the same licence as Rakudo
+The modules provided by Gumbo are under the same licence as Rakudo, see the LICENCE file